 - Melt the soap.
 The size of your mold will determine how much soap you’ll need.
 Start by melting small amounts of soap; you can always add more.
 Place the cube(s) of soap in the measuring cup and microwave on high for 30 seconds.
 If some solid soap remains, microwave it for 10-second intervals until all of the soap is melted, but not boiling.
 Remove the melted soap from the microwave.
 This is best done by an adult or older child as the SOAP IS HOT.

 - Add the glitter.
 Mix in a little glitter, stirring with the popsicle stick.

-- Partially fill the moulds.
-Pour the hot soap into the moulds so that they are filled about a third of the way to the top.
+- Partially fill the molds.
+Pour the hot soap into the molds so that they are filled about a third of the way to the top.
 Let the soap cool for about 20 minutes and then place the plastic animal, eraser or trinket you want to use for decoration on top of the hardened soap.

 - Finish the soap.
 Repeat steps 2 and 3 to melt and colour the remaining soap.
-Pour the second layer of soap into the mould, covering the plastic animal.
+Pour the second layer of soap into the mold, covering the plastic animal.
 Let cool and harden for at least 2 hours.
-Once cool, turn the mould upside down and pop the soap out.
-To clean the moulds, just use hot water—the soap should wash right off!
+Once cool, turn the mold upside down and pop the soap out.
+To clean the molds, just use hot water—the soap should wash right off!